dataesr/bso-publications/doc/bso.md

 ### 2.2.1 Perimeter

-Two datasources are used for now to collect metadata about clinical trials and observational studies: clinicaltrials.org and EUCTR. clinicaltrials.org proposes an API while EUCTR does not; that is why the information is crawled from the website.
+For now, two datasources are used to collect metadata about clinical trials and observational studies: clinicaltrials.org and EUCTR. clinicaltrials.org provides an API while EUCTR does not; that is why the information is crawled from the website.
 Only the trials and studies that involves at least **one location in France** are analyzed.

 Some trials or studies appear in both registries, the matching between the two databases being done based on the PIDs NCTId (from clinicaltrials.org) and eudraCT (from EUCTR), both registries keeping track of external PIDs.
 However, duplicates may still remain if no link was established between the existing PIDs in both registries.